KappaKa1/MAX78000-Dynamic-Neural-Network/README.md

 # Training the AI Dynamic Model
   The training stage is crucial for building a Model with dynamic traits.
 The training method utilized is similar to inheriting, where a model would inherit parts of its initial parameters from a smaller yet similar trained model.
 It would then undergo the training process such that its weights would be trained while retaining some resemblance of the previous model.
 The figure below illustrates the training process.

-## Data Loader Design
+## Data Loader Design and Model Design
   A Data Loader is required during training and has different designs for different datasets.
 It handles data preperation, like preprocessing or normalizing, and ensures that the data is fit for training.
 The MAX78000 directory provides many Data Loader designs for many datasets, like MNIST and Cifar100.
 For datasets that are not provided, please refer to [this](https://www.analog.com/en/resources/app-notes/data-loader-design-for-max78000-model-training.html) for steps to designing a data loader.
-## Model Design

   The MAX78000 uses the **"ai8x.py"** library and its predefined modules to describe the model design.
 The list of predefined modules can be found [here](https://github.com/analogdevicesinc/ai8x-training?tab=readme-ov-file#list-of-predefined-modules).
 All model designs have to use the predefined modules to be compatible with the MAX78000, and pre-existing models can be adapted for compatibility by following [steps listed here](https://github.com/analogdevicesinc/ai8x-training?tab=readme-ov-file#adapting-pre-existing-models).

-## Training the model
+## Model Training
+### train.py
+  The MAX78000 provides a training software **"train.py"** which should be used when training any models for the board.
+It can be activated through the shell script (Ubuntu 22.04.03), coupled with other arguments that can be found [here](https://github.com/analogdevicesinc/ai8x-training?tab=readme-ov-file#command-line-arguments).
-## Quantisation Aware Training (QAT)
+### Quantisation Aware Training (QAT)
-## train_altered.py
+### train_altered.py
+### Optimizing the Dynamic Model Accuracy

 # Converting the python script into C
 ## Quantasizing the Model